pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit add-Stage-with-backdrop >}}

-You can try the project now and you should see the clouds as a nice backdrop.
+You can try the project now — click the *green flag* to run your program — and you should see the clouds as a nice backdrop.

 ## Making the Bird character